Peterboro, New York

 This was not true elsewhere in Madison County.

 In the 1850 census, the population of Peterboro was 347.
 In 1859 there were two drug stores, a tailor's shop, two groceries, a country dry goods store, the Peterboro Academy, the Fay House (a hotel), and the closed Peterboro Hotel.

-The Town Hall, in a former Presbyterian church, houses the National Abolition Hall of Fame and Museum.
+The Presbyterian church, not needed by the Presbyterians after 1870, was bought by Gerrit Smith for use as an academy and public hall.
+It held a small public school for many years.
+Currently, besides the Town of Smithfield office, it houses the National Abolition Hall of Fame and Museum.
 Gerrit Smith's mansion was lost to fire in 1936, but his office, the Peterboro Land Office, has survived.
 A Peterboro Area Museum is located in the former schoolhouse of the Home for Destitute Children of Madison County; in 2022 it is open only on Sundays.

 Founding

 In 1795, Peter Smith Sr., a partner of John Jacob Astor's who built his fortune in the fur trade, founded Peterborough, naming the town after himself.
 Smith moved his family to Peterborough in 1804 and built the family home there, in what at the time was near-wilderness.
 His son Gerrit changed the spelling of the name to Peterboro.